Jack Latham explores the conspiracies of Bohemian Grove in 'Parliament of Owls'

 How did you Meet Mary Moore, the protestor?

-The aim was to show a balanced view of how the left have dealt with the Grove as well as how the right have dealt with the Grove.
-Her voice was really important because it’s very peaceful, which is the anti-thesis of people like phantom patriot, the other guy that broke in.
+The aim was to show a balanced view of how the left has dealt with the Grove as well as how the right has dealt with the Grove.
+Her voice was really important because it’s very peaceful, which is the antithesis of people like the phantom patriot, the other guy that broke in.

 Mary has kept records on the Grove over the years in the same way Mike Hanson has almost got the unofficial Alex Jones museum in Texas which is also a bunch of folders and pictures.
-They’re collectors, and me as photographer the way I work is I collect also, it’s a process of documentation.
-In a weird way the left were doing it, the right were doing it and there was me in the middle observing everybody collecting.
+They’re collectors, and me as a photographer the way I work is I collect also, it’s a process of documentation.
+In a weird way the left was doing it, the right was doing it and there was me in the middle observing everybody collecting.

-On one side you’ve got Mary Moore, who is anti establishment, we the people’ and then on Mike Hanson’s you’ve got Alex Jones as this hero figure suppodedly exposing the Illuminati, and the new world order.
-These two people are from opposing sides but the common denominator is they are anti-elite.
+On one side you’ve got Mary Moore, who is anti-establishment, we the people and then on Mike Hanson’s you’ve got Alex Jones as this hero figure supposedly exposing the Illuminati, and the new world order.
+These two people are from opposing sides but the common denominator is they are anti-elite."